MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ---
 # C++ Conformance improvements, behavior changes, and bug fixes in Visual Studio 2022

 Microsoft C/C++ in Visual Studio (MSVC) makes conformance improvements and bug fixes in every release.
 This article lists the significant improvements by major release, then by version.
-To jump directly to the changes for a specific version, use the **In this article** links.
+To jump directly to the changes for a specific version, use the **In this article** links at the top of the article.

 This document lists the changes in Visual Studio 2022.